 As the vision and planning of Westbridge Meadows has evolved over the last several years, the guiding principles have stayed consistent and are the basis for the Community.
-These principles also follow the intents and purposes of the West Weber County General Plan and Zoning Ordinances and are established to produce a quality and livable community that is the showpiece for both the developer and Weber County.
-Each of these guiding principles follow smart growth planning and will be enhanced and explored further with each subsequent Subdivision submission:
+These principles follow the intents and purposes of the West Weber County General Plan and are established to produce a quality, livable community that is the showpiece for both the developer and Weber County.
+Each of these guiding principles follow smart growth planning and will be enhanced and explored further with each subsequent subdivision submission: